Key Takeaways

 Deepgram's streaming STT includes built-in VAD endpointing via endpointing=300 — use this rather than a separate VAD layer, as it eliminates an additional round-trip.

 Batch transcription — send audio, wait for full transcript — adds 600–1,200ms before your LLM call even starts.
-This alone makes sub-300ms unreachable.
+This alone makes sub-250ms unreachable.
 The solution is streaming STT with interim results.

-Deepgram Nova-2 delivers streaming transcription with a first-word latency around 80ms over WebSocket.
+Deepgram Nova-3 (released 2025) delivers streaming transcription with a first-word latency around 60–80ms over WebSocket — meaningfully faster than Nova-2's 80–120ms, with improved accuracy on accented speech and noisy environments.
 You do not wait for the complete transcript; you begin processing on is_final: true utterances:

-User audio → WebSocket → Deepgram Nova-2 (streaming)
+User audio → WebSocket → Deepgram Nova-3 (streaming)

 ↓